-Welsh is the second most popular indigenous languages of UK after Scots and it is spoken by over 560,000 people.
+Welsh is the second most popular indigenous language of the UK after Scots and it is spoken by over 560,000 people.
 This is the only language in the UK that has a legal status.
-A series of laws made over the last three decades has conferred on Welsh equal status with the English language.
+A series of laws made over the last three decades has conferred Welsh equal status with the English language.

 Other Indigenous Languages

 There is some other minor indigenous language that is spoken in the UK today.
 There is the Angloromani dialect which has over 90,000 speakers.
-Then the Scottish Gaelic dialect, which has an estimated 87,000 speakers.
+Then the Scottish Gaelic dialect has an estimated 87,000 speakers.
 The Shelta dialect has an estimated 16,700 native speakers.
-There is an Irish language that has 5,730 Irish speakers.
-There are about 600 people are proud speakers of the Cornish dialect.
+There is Irish language that has 5,730 Irish speakers.
+There are about 600 people who are proud speakers of the Cornish dialect.

 The Polish Language